-For nutrients to do their jobs, they have to be properly released from the food matrix, which involves everything from the mouth (chewing) to stomach acid to gall bladder function to intestinal health.
+Nutrients must be properly released from the food matrix to do their jobs.
+This involves everything from the mouth (chewing) to stomach acid to gall bladder function to intestinal health.
 There are so many steps in the digestive process, and if even one is out of whack, it can cause you frustration.

 Taking supplements can help bypass these issues sometimes, but it won’t do the trick forever.
 Plus, fortifying your digestion has rewards much greater than just improved skin.
 It’s worth a look!
 Working with a Nutritional Therapy Practitioner or Restorative Wellness Practitioner is a wonderful start.